 One of the main reasons to switch to digital advertising?
 It’s got to be the huge number of different formats and ways to reach the consumers that are available to you.

-Let’s start with the most common form of ads: Display Ads (image ads or graphic ads).
-These types of ads also have many formats that you can choose from based on what suits you.
+- Display Ads (image ads or graphic ads): These types of ads also have many formats that you can choose from based on what suits you.

 These are the most common type of ads, and appear on a variety of digital media and channels (Google, Facebook, etc.).
 They are also the most economical.

 *It’s a button placed on an ad or into a section of a website, which invites your prospect to perform an action (AKA a Call-To-Action).
 A CTA usually includes a short and exclamatory statement, like "Download now!", "Register", "Add to cart", "Get your quote", etc.

 Video Ads: These types of ads are similar to static ads, but are much more interesting and interactive.
 They resemble static ads, but they include a video and a CTA that’s focused on you playing it, like "Watch the video", "Play the video now", etc.

 Dynamic Display Ads (GIF ads) are ads that feature multiple images that move through a cycle like a presentation.
 The animations that are so popular today are also used in digital advertising alongside the offer and a CTA.

 Pop-Up Ads: Mmm...
 These ads are controversial!
 You probably think they’re annoying, because they appear in the center of your screen and obstruct what you are looking at.